 The crosh shell used to include an “ssh” command.
 For security and stability reasons, you must use the “Secure Shell” application instead.
 See below.

-The Secure Shell application is a dedicated ssh client that works on Chrome OS as well as Chrome on other platforms.
+The Secure Shell application is a dedicated ssh client that works on Chrome on all platforms (Windows/Linux/macOS/ChromeOS/etc...).